- Annual Report and accounts 2021-22

 Oxfam GB's gender pay gap report

 The gender pay gap shows the difference in the average pay between all men and women working for an organisation, irrespective of their job or position.
 It is not a comparison of pay between men and women doing like for like roles or jobs of equal value and Oxfam always pays men and women the same for the same work.
-All organisations in the UK, who employ more than 250 workers, are required to publish their gender pay gap by April 2018.
+All organisations in the UK, who employ more than 250 workers, are required to publish a report on their gender pay gap.

 Modern Slavery Act transparency statement